optimamodel/optima/README.md

 The last step is to make sure that Optima is available on the Python path.
 There are several ways of doing this:

  1. **Option 1: Spyder path**
     i.
 Run Spyder (part of Anaconda)
     ii.
-Under the “Tools” (Linux and Windows) or “python” (under Mac) menu, go to “PYTHONPATH Manager”
+Under the “Tools” (Linux and Windows) or “python” (under Mac) menu, go to "PYTHONPATH Manager"
     iii.
 Select the Optima folder (e.g. `C:\Users\Alice\GitHub\Optima` on Windows) and click OK.

  2. **Option 2: modify system path**
     i. **Option 2A** (all operating systems): Go to the Optima root folder (in a terminal on Mac or Linux; in a command prompt [cmd.exe] in Windows) and run
     `python setup.py develop`
     Note: if Spyder does not use the system Python (which can happen in some cases), this will not work.
 In this case:
        a.
 Inside a Spyder console, type
           `import sys; sys.executable`
        b.
 Replace the above command with the location of this executable, e.g.
           `/software/anaconda/bin/python setup.py develop`
     ii. **Option 2B** (Linux, Mac only): Add the Optima folder to `~/.bashrc` or `~/.bash_profile`, e.g.
     `export PYTHONPATH=$PYTHONPATH:/users/alice/github/optima`
     [NB: if you don't use `bash`, you are probably a hacker and don't need these instructions.]
     iii. **Option 2C** (Windows only): search for “variables” from the Start Menu; the option should be called something like “Edit environment variables for your account”.
 Under “user variables”, you should see “PYTHONPATH” listed.
 Add the folder for the Optima repository, e.g.
     `C:\Users\Alice\GitHub\Optima`
     If there are already things on the Python path, add this to the end separated by a semicolon and no space, e.g.
     `C:\Anaconda2\Library\bin;C:\Users\Alice\GitHub\Optima`

 ### 2.3 Verification/usage